Back to Blog

 Most developers use 2-3 AI coding tools.
 Cursor for autocomplete.
 Claude Code for complex refactors.
 Copilot for inline suggestions.
 Each tool has its own context format.
 Context built inside one tool is locked inside that tool.

 Switch from Cursor to Claude Code and you start from zero.
 Your Cursor indexing, your chat history, your carefully built-up context does not transfer.
 The same questions get asked again.
 The same mistakes get made again.
-Context portability is not a nice to have.
-It is the difference between productive AI usage and repeated frustration.

 The context layer your AI tools are missing